Learn how to set up Jira Software Cloud and integrate it with other products and applications.

-An issue is done, but has an open pull request
+Open pull requests - An issue is done, but has an open pull request.

-An issue is done, but its commits are not part of a pull request or code review
+Unreviewed code - An issue is done, but its commits are not part of a pull request or code review.

-An issue is done, but is linked to a failing build
+Failing builds - An issue is done, but is linked to a failing build.

 Why can't I see any warnings?

-Jira Software is connected to your Atlassian development tools, e.g. Bitbucket, Bamboo, Fisheye/Crucible; or GitHub.
-See Integrating with development tools for more information.
+Jira Software is connected to your development tools, e.g. Bitbucket, GitHub, GitLab, or Jenkins.
+Learn more about integrating with development tools.

 You have the 'View Development Tools' permission.
-See Permissions overview for more information.
+Learn more about Jira permissions.

-What information will I see in the 'Development' column?
+What development information will I see on the release page?

-The 'Development' column will display the commits, builds, and deployments related to an issue, provided that Jira Software is connected to the required development tool.
+The release page will display the commits, branches, pull requests, builds, and deployments related to each issue, provided that:

 How do I release a version?

+To release a version, go to your project > Releases > your desired version, and select ‘Release’.
 Releasing the version will mark it as 'Released' in Jira Software.
 You will have the option of setting a release date and moving any incomplete issues to another version.
-If Jira Software is connected to Bamboo, you can also choose to run a build when the version is released.
-See Deploying a release to know more about releasing a version.

 Was this helpful?